bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Adam Jonas: 00:24:07

-And so those dynamics just don't seem to add up to a long term thinking and long term, moving, moving the ball forward in these kinds of dimensions.
+And so those dynamics just don't seem to add up to a long term thinking and long term moving the ball forward in these kinds of dimensions.

 Rusty Russell: 00:24:21